wentansu/ECE298A-8-bit-CPU/docs/ECE 298A Documentation.md

 | clk | Clock to drive microcontroller | The microcontroller is tested using a frequency of 25MHz |
 | rst\_n | Reset microcontroller | When rst\_n is low, the microcontroller goes to FETCH state for the next clock cycle.
 All registers are reset to 0\.
 The PC is reset to 0 at the cycle after that.
 The next instruction can be sent 1 cycle after resetting. |

-## Outputs
+### Sending Instructions
+- After initialization (7 cycles), the first instruction can be sent.
+If an instruction involves an immediate value, it has to be sent at the next cycle.
+When the “send” bit of the bidirectional output pins is 1 at the end of executing an instruction, the next instruction can be sent at the next cycle.
+The microcontroller goes back to FETCH state at the next cycle.
+- All instructions that intend to be executed need to be numbered in order starting from 1.
+This number corresponds with the PC value of the bidirectional output pins.

-Every instruction takes 5 cycles.
+- Every instruction takes 5 cycles.
 The initialization takes 7 cycles.
 Resetting takes 2 cycles including the cycle where the reset signal is passed in.
 If an invalid instruction is sent, 1 cycle needs to pass before the next can be sent in.
 When the microcontroller runs at 25MHz, each instruction takes 200ns.

+## Outputs

 ### Output pins (uo\_out\[7:0\])